micahwoods/2014_gss_report/README.md

 Run `pdflatex 2014_gss_report.tex` a second time to get all the cross-references numbered correctly.

 That will produce the final report in PDF format.
+The report is available for download at http://www.paceturf.org/PTRI/Documents/2014_gss_report.pdf